Unsecured loans: What are they, and how do they work?

 • Payment schedule

-These are just a few examples of things to look out for.
+These are just a few examples of items to look out for.
 Make sure to read the loan terms in full before applying.

 Once you choose an unsecured loan, it’s time to submit your application.
 The process of applying for a loan may vary by lender and loan type.
-But generally, you’ll need to have some personal information, such as address, income and employer, on hand.
+But generally, you’ll have to provide some personal information, such as your address, income and employer.

 Unsecured loans FAQ